jtnnguyen/EurekaBot/README.md

 We'll also explore [rich media cards](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-add-media-attachments), [middleware](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-concept-middleware) for conversation logging and we'll tie it all together by [embedding the bot in a web page](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-webchat?view=azure-bot-service-4.0) so external users can interact with it.
+Finally, we'll log the conversations in [Cosmos DB[](https://azure.microsoft.com/en-us/services/cosmos-db/) as NoSQL documents so we can analyze the quality of answers being returned by our bot.

 <br/><br/><img src="https://github.com/rob-derosa/EurekaBotGuides/blob/master/screens/eureka_bot_sample_webchat.jpg?raw=true" />

 ### Prerequisites